-Homemade tzatziki is so quick and easy, you’ll never buy it again!
+Homemade tzatziki is so quick and easy, that you’ll never buy it again!
 This delicious cucumber and yogurt dip is based on a traditional Greek recipe.
 Thick, delicious, and packed with probiotic goodness, it’s a healthy option for appetizers and snacks.

 Homemade tzatziki is perfect for a Mediterranean-inspired meal.
 It has a bright, fresh flavor that complements starchy foods.
 Here are some dishes that are perfect for tzatziki: